Logo close icon

 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.

-How you will learn the LLM/PGDip/PGCert International Business Law
+How you will learn on the LLM/PGDip/PGCert Commercial Law

 You will gain knowledge and understanding through a stimulating combination of lectures, seminars and presentations which are used to communicate core information, develop themes and ideas, and student participation through interactive exercises, while also providing opportunities for peer- and self-assessment.
 You will also be required to engage in intensive programmes of structured reading and research, and to present your findings orally and in writing.